 After being involved in a car accident, there are some keys steps that you can take to help your personal injury case.
 Among them are:

-- First, make sure you’re off the road and the car is turned off.
+- Make sure you’re off the road and the car is turned off.

-- Second, make sure no one is injured.
+- Make sure no one is injured.
 If possible, at this point it’s a good idea to turn on your hazard lights.

-- Fourth, if it is safe and if you’re physically able, you need to exchange information with the at-fault driver or, if there are multiple vehicles involved, trade information with all those drivers involved in the accident.
+- If it is safe and if you’re physically able, you need to exchange information with the at-fault driver or, if there are multiple vehicles involved, trade information with all those drivers involved in the accident.

 There are many laws that aim to keep drivers safe in Washington State.
 It is best to keep between two to three car lengths between you and the car in front of you while driving to make sure you are not too close to the vehicle ahead of you and you have ample room to stop should you need to.
 It is advisable to allow even more room between cars if you are traveling at high rate of speed.

 Washington State law requires a driver to signal for at least 100 feet before switching lanes or merging into another lane.
 Sudden and abrupt lane changes are among the most common reasons for car accidents in Washington State.
 Far too often cars fail to properly signal before turning and cars are often in each other’s blind spot when the accident occurs.

 Perhaps the most common car accident occurs when one driver rear-ends another, which results when the car is following too closely.
 RCW 46.61.145 states that a driver may not follow “follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicles and the traffic upon and the condition of the highway.”